abunuh/Machine-Learning/capstone/proposal.md

 Each of these 10 features have a mean, standard error and worst or largest (mean of the three largest values) value which makes the total feature set 3 x 10 = 30 features in total.
 Feature values have been recorded with 4 significant digits.

 ### Solution Statement
-_(approx. 1 paragraph)_

-In this section, clearly describe a solution to the problem.
-The solution should be applicable to the project domain and appropriate for the dataset(s) or input(s) given.
-Additionally, describe the solution thoroughly such that it is clear that the solution is quantifiable (the solution can be expressed in mathematical or logical terms) , measurable (the solution can be measured by some metric and clearly observed), and replicable (the solution can be reproduced and occurs more than once).

 The solution involves the building of 2 competing models.
-The first model will be an AdaBoost ensamble model and will be used as the benchmark model.
+The first model will be an AdaBoost ensemble model and will be used as the benchmark model.
 The second model will be a Deep Neural Network (DNN) built with the Keras modules for neural network architecture.
+AdaBoost and neural network algorithms are popular algorithms in machine learning and have been compared in a number of studies before [^5][^6].

 Each model will produce an accuracy and recall score comparing the result of training and testing data using the following formulae:

 `Accuracy = True Positives + True Negatives / Total number of Samples`